 See a pricing calculator and parcel restrictions below.
 No bulk shipments 10 units max per shipment.

-If you choose Php 350 / lb DDU option, Please note if above Php 10k there is PH customs clearance fees separate from our shipping fee that is paid to local courier either COD or bank transfer and sent to your home.
+If you choose Php 380 / lb DDU option, Please note if above Php 10k there are PH customs clearance fees separate from our shipping fee that is paid to local courier either COD or bank transfer, and sent to your home.
 If Php 10k or below then just our shipping fee 🙂

 To enjoy no duty and tax, you need to checkout from HK under Php 10k total value of shipments regardless of how many shipments, then TRACK until it passes PH customs, then send the next batch.